r-papso/torch-optimizer/README.md

 ### Pruning

 [Pruner](./torchopt/prune/pruner.py) module provides basic functionality for structured neural network pruning.
 Structured pruning can be performed in different levels of granularity.
 For channel pruning, where individual filters / neurons are pruned, a channel pruner is provided.
-For module level pruning, where individual layers or blocks of the network can be pruned, a library provides module pruner implementation.
+For module level pruning, where individual layers or blocks of the network can be pruned, library provides module pruner implementation.

 ## Installation